eheinric/forum/readme.txt

  Purpose of this plugin
  ______________________

- The idea behind thsi plugin is to help a teacher with the assessment of forum contributions.
- The teacher sets up an assignment (which initially might be hidden from students) and determines the forum from which to extratc student contributions.
+ The idea behind this plugin is to help a teacher with the assessment of forum contributions.
+The teacher sets up an assignment (which initially might be hidden from students) and determines the forum from which to extract student contributions.
 The teacher also sets the date at which  contributions will be extracted.

- Once contributions are extracted (triggered by cron via the time set), and html file is available for marking in the assignment.
+ Once contributions are extracted (triggered by cron via the time set), an html file is available for marking in the assignment.
 The teacher can use all the usual assignment marking facilities.

  The advantage for the teacher is to see all contributions of a student close together (with links to check out a posting in context, if required).
 The advantage for students is that they not only get the mark and comments back, but also can see their postings (which might make it easier to understand the mark and feedback received).

  This plugin goes back to research undertaken by Yang Yang as part of his Masters studies at Massey University (supervised by Eva Heinrich (e.heinrich@massey.ac.nz) and Elizabeth Kemp).

  Current Code